-Robert F. Murphy, Ray and Stephanie Lane Professor and Head of Computational Biology
+Robert F. Murphy, Ray and Stephanie Lane Professor of Computational Biology

 Automated Science is the practice of scientific research without the need for significant human intervention.
 The goal is to develop “self-driving instruments” along similar lines to self-driving cars.
 Self-driving cars were enabled by the development of “drive-by-wire” technologies for automobiles combined with advances in machine learning.
 Drive-by-wire instruments have been increasingly used in science over the past few decades; readily available laboratory automation systems can carry out large numbers of experiments by themselves and such instruments have been critical in areas like genome sequencing and drug screening.
 However, the choice of what experiments to do using such instruments is typically left to a human scientist.
 Advances in artificial intelligence and machine learning now make it possible to instead have experiments chosen by an intelligent system in order to improve the accuracy and efficiency with which science is advanced.